 in the Cheshire Campus

 Postgraduate provision includes research degrees at MA (Res), MPhil, and PhD.
-All routes can be taken in full-time of part-time mode; in addition, there is also an opportunity to study following a Distance Learning mode.
+All routes can be taken in full-time or part-time mode; in addition, there is also an opportunity to study via Distance Learning mode.

 The Department of Contemporary Arts has a dynamic and vibrant research environment and an excellent reputation for its research quality and impact.
 The Department supports both practice-based as well as more traditional MPhil/PhD study.
 Practitioner researchers will be coming into a practice-as-research environment that has been established over a thirty-year period.